AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Threading/agora_chat_thread_management_android.md

 ### Leave a thread

 All thread members can call `leaveChatThread` to leave a thread.
-Once a member leaves a thread, this member can no longer receive the thread messages.
+Once a member leaves a thread, they can no longer receive the thread messages.

 In a multi-device scenario, all the other devices receive the `MultiDeviceListener#onThreadEvent` callback triggered by the `THREAD_LEAVE` event.